DataAILite/DataAILite/WebConfigGuide.md

-# DataAI web.config Configuration Guide
+# DataAILite web.config Configuration Guide

 This guide walks you through configuring the `web.config` file for your DataAI installation.
 The file is located in the root of your DataAI web application directory.